Child Relocation & Disputes: Child Custody Law & Relocation (UK & International Relocation Matters)

 There are many reasons why you might want to relocate to another country; it may be to be closer to family, a new job or for a new relationship.
-You may be have plans to move away temporarily, for example if you have a fixed term job contract, or the move may be permanent.
-If you are planning on moving out of the country with your child or children, please contact one of our family solicitors for expert advice.
+You may have plans to move away temporarily, for example if you have a fixed term job contract, or the move may be permanent.
+If you are planning on moving out of the country with your child or children, please contact one of our Child Custody Solicitors for expert advice.

 The law on international relocation with children is clear.
 Taking a child out of the country without the express consent of each person with Parental Responsibility or permission of the Court is prohibited.
 The only exception to this is if there is a court order in place setting out who a child is to live with.
 In these circumstances the parent with whom the child lives can take the child out of the country, without the consent of the other parent, but only for up to 28 days.